microsoft/LightGBM/docs/gcc-Tips.rst

 .. image:: ./_static/images/gcc-table.png
    :align: center
    :target: ./_static/images/gcc-table.png
-   :alt: picture comparing depth with number of threads with each implementation where red color means bad combination and greener areas mean good combination
+   :alt: table comparing training runtime for different combinations of max depth, compiler flags, and number of threads.
+Faster training times are shown in green, slower times in red.
+For max depth 10 and 12, the fastest training was achieved with 5 threads and compiler flag dash O 2.

 .. image:: ./_static/images/gcc-bars.png
    :align: center